darwinbeing/Prometheus/README.md

 # Prometheus
 RISCV core unit verification system

-RI5CY core frome pulp-platform is used
+RI5CY core from pulp-platform is used